-My wife, Sue, and I sold up in the UK before retiring in the Canary Islands in 2013.
-We chose to live in the north of Fuerteventura.
+My wife, Sue, and I sold up in the UK before retiring to Fuerteventura in 2013.
+We chose to live in the north of Fuerteventura as that was the area we knew best and, obviously like.

 The next year we would look at holiday brochures to choose somewhere different to go but usually ended up agreeing to come back here as we knew we would enjoy it.